Collective Annealing by Switching Temperatures: a Boltzmann-type description: Introduction

 In particular, Section \ref{sec:cast} introduces the novel method, by first considering the algorithm at the particle-level.
 We introduce the Metropolis search operator and particle interaction dynamics.
 Next, we switch to the kinetic interpretation of the algorithm.
-A formal analysis is then carried on in Section \ref{sec:analysis}, where we derive evolution equations for the marginals of the probability density function, investigate the mean-field limit, and analyze the system’s asymptotic behavior.
+A formal analysis is then carried out in Section \ref{sec:analysis}, where we derive evolution equations for suitable marginals of the probability density function, establish temperature moment identities, and discuss formal asymptotic mean-field limits.
 Finally, in Section \ref{sec:impl} and \ref{sec:num}, we give some implementation details and choices in order to present a series of numerical experiments that validate the proposed method and compare its performance with classical Simulated Annealing on a set of benchmark problems.
 We conclude with a section outlining key findings and directions for future research.